Overseas workers and your business

 NT DAMA fits under the labour agreement stream of the TSS visa.

-For more information on eligibility of employers under this scheme, go to the Department of Trade, Business and Innovation website.
+For more information on eligibility of employers under this scheme, go to the Department of Industry, Tourism and Trade website.

 You can also consider sponsoring workers under the Regional Sponsored Migration Scheme (RSMS) visa (Subclass 187).
 This is a permanent residence visa.